-Using Map Viewer (formerly known as Map Viewer Beta), you can create interactive web maps that you can share.
+Using Map Viewer, you can create interactive web maps that you can share.
 It features responsive mapping and real-time updates to the map as you work.
 Map Viewer has an intuitive design that allows you to view and manage your content in one dedicated area and to customize and configure your map in another area.
 The following sections provide an overview of the new design and tools.

 Map Viewer design